yb-cap/chatterbot/README.md

 - Chat Streaming UX - the current chatbot interface waits for the entire response from the LLM Provider to be generated before presenting to the user, a streaming approach would reduce waiting time.
 - More responsive UI - the sidebar toggle in both mobile and compressed web views don't result in the ChatInput or UserMenu shifting to account for the expanded sidebar.
 This would require lifting the state/setter of whether the sidebarIsOpen to the parent component to be passed down to the sidebar and its sibling components in the view.
+- Better UX with errors - current suboptimal approach is to either redirect without a message or display "you need to sign in"
+- Prisma client instantiation can be refactored to a singleton
+- Session management can be done through some middleware